-Table 8.
-Strength of Authentication.
+Table 2.5-2 - Strength of Authentication

-Authentication Mechanism Strength of Mechanism Authentication Password Crypto Officers accessing the CM using the CLI (via the console port) must authenticate, using a password that is at least 8 characters and at most 30 characters.
+Authentication Mechanism Strength of Mechanism Authentication Password Crypto Officers accessing the module using the CLI (via the console port) must authenticate using a password that is at least 8 characters and at most 30 characters.
 The characters used in the password must be from the ASCII character set of alphanumeric and special (shift-number) characters.
-This yields a minimum of 62 8 (over 14.7 million) possible combinations; thus, the possibility of correctly guessing a password is less than 1 in 1,000,000.
+This yields a minimum of 62 8 (over 218 trillion) possible combinations (8 characters, 62 possibilities per character); thus, the possibility of correctly guessing a password is less than 1 in 1,000,000.
 After three failed authentication attempts via the CLI, console port access is locked for 3 minutes; thus, the possibility of randomly guessing a password in 60 seconds is less than 1 in 100,000.
-Note: the module also suppresses feedback of authentication data being entered into the CLI by returning blank characters.
+Note: the module suppresses feedback of authentication data being entered into the CLI by returning blank characters.
 Authentication from SMC Authentication with SMC is accomplished via SNMPv3 and the Authentication Password described above.
 Based on the noted characteristics of the password, the possibility of correctly guessing the authentication data is less than 1 in 1,000,000.
-The multi-step handshaking process for establishing a connection and then issuing an authenticated command sets the possibility of randomly guessing the passphrase in 60 seconds at less than 1 in 100,000.
+The multi-step handshaking process for establishing a connection and then issuing an authenticated command sets the possibility of randomly guessing the password in 60 seconds at less than 1 in 100,000.
 Network User Certificates Network Users must authenticate using a 1024-bit or 2048-bit RSA authentication certificate based on a key of similar size.
-The possibility of deriving a private RSA key is less than 1 in 1,000,000 and the possibility of randomly guessing the key in 60 seconds is less than 1/100,000.
+The possibility of deriving a private RSA key is less than 1 in 1,000,000 and the possibility of randomly guessing the key in 60 seconds is less than 1 in 100,000.
 The multi-step handshaking process for establishing a connection sets the possibility of randomly guessing the authentication data in 60 seconds at less than 1 in 100,000.